OxygenCobalt/Auxio/info/ARCHITECTURE.md

 `Item` is the base class for most music and UI data in Auxio, with a single ID field meant to mark it as unique.

 It has the following implementations:
 - `Music` is a `Item` that represents music.
-It adds a `name` field that represents the raw name of the music (from `MediaStore`).
+It adds a `name` field that represents the raw name of the music (from `MediaStore`), and a `resolveName` method meant to resolve the name in context of the UI.
 - `MusicParent` is a type of `Music` that contains children.
-It adds a `resolveName` field that converts the raw `MediaStore` name to a name that can be used in UIs.
-- `Header` corresponds to a simple header.
-The Detail UIs have a derivative called `SortHeader` that also adds a sorting button.
+- `Header` corresponds to a simple header with a title and no interaction functionality.
+There are also the detail-specific `DiscHeader` and `SortHeader`, however these are largely unrelated to `Header`.

 Other data types represent a specific UI configuration or state:
-- Sealed classes like `Sort` contain data with them that can be modified.
+- Sealed classes like `Sort` contain an ascending state that can be modified immutably.
 - Enums like `DisplayMode` and `RepeatMode` only contain static data, such as a string resource.

 Things to keep in mind while working with music data: